OnlyShoky/Detectron2-STAC-SODA10m/README.md

 # Detectron2-STAC-SODA10m

 ## Introduction
 Welcome to the Detectron2-STAC-SODA10m repository.
 This project integrates the STAC semi-supervised object detection algorithm with Detectron2 applied to the SODA10m dataset.
-The STAC algorithm, which stands for Semi-supervised Teacher-student Anomaly detection for object Counting, leverages both labeled and unlabeled data to improve object detection performance, particularly in situations where labeled data is not abundantly available.
+The STAC algorithm, which stands for **S**elf-**T**raining (via pseudolabel) and **A**ugmentation driven **C**onsistency regularization.Used to improve object detection performance, particularly in situations where labeled data is not abundantly available.

 ## Objectives
 The main objective of this repository is to provide an end-to-end solution for applying STAC in the realm of satellite imagery analysis.
 By harnessing the SODA10m dataset, this project aims to: